Past-President - David Kroeber

 I moved north to Cumming from Roswell after my divorce, in order to assist with my elderly mother’s care.
 I have a dog, five adult children, and one (awesome) granddaughter.
 I enjoy movies, live music, and outdoor recreation - particularly with the UUMAN community - and I work remotely for a technology company as an account manager.

-Vice-President - Rachel Osborne
+President – Rachel Osborne

-Treasurer – Seth Pratt
+Treasurer – Cathy Bruce

 Secretary - Laura Keck